barryclark/jekyll-now/_posts/2016-10-08-hack-school-session-1.md

 To assist us in assisting us, please:

-* Use 2 or 4 spaces consistantly to indent your code like so:
+* Use 2 or 4 spaces consistently to indent your code like so:

 ```html
 <!DOCTYPE html>